-After taking a close look at what the concept means, I’m reminded of when I was teaching.
-Teachers would refer to ‘the real world’ as if it were somewhere else.
-In ‘the real world’ people don’t get 12 weeks of holiday.
-In the real world you don’t get a fixed but safe salary every two weeks.
-Like some sort of wild creature taking risks real world people have to run their own businesses or something.
 But then I had a job with public service.
 I noticed that people who work for the public service also talk about everyone else is if everyone else is ‘the real world’.
 Council workers do it, too.
 I now realise that teaching, like few other jobs, really is ‘the real world’.
-In a school you’re dealing with whatever trouble comes through the door — family issues, medical issues, car crashes, rape, imprisonment and physical assault on top of the day-to-day actual teaching and paperwork.
-This feeling that everyone else is ‘the real world’ and you yourself are living in some sort of insulated bubble is quite widespread, and I wonder if any group of professionals do in fact consider themselves The Real World.
-I suspect even emergency department nurses are prone to this feeling, working at night when everyone else is perceived to be asleep, and on the side of the bed where you are expected to be calm ande helpful rather than show your human side.
+In a school you’re dealing with whatever (delight and) trouble comes through the door — family issues, medical issues, car crashes, rape, imprisonment and physical assault on top of the day-to-day actual teaching and paperwork.

 A BRIEF HISTORY OF THE WORD HETEROTOPIA

 Heterotopia is based on the concept of utopia.

 - The Greek ‘u’ bit at the beginning of utopia means ‘not’.

 - The ‘topia’ part means ‘place’.